-Dala-Kildala Rivers Estuaries Park is located at the head of Kildala Arm, a fjord that extends generally southeast for 10 miles (16 km) from Douglas Channel, about 81 miles (130 km) southeast of Prince Rupert, and 13 miles (21 km) south-southeast of Kitamaat, British Columbia.
+Dala-Kildala Rivers Estuaries Provincial Park is located at the head of Kildala Arm, a fjord that extends generally southeast for 10 miles (16 km) from Douglas Channel, about 81 miles (130 km) southeast of Prince Rupert, and 13 miles (21 km) south-southeast of Kitamaat, British Columbia.
 The Dala River starts in a cirque basin on the western flank of Atna Peak in the Kitimat Ranges and flows generally southwest for 21.5 miles (35 km) to Kildala Arm.
 Kildala River starts from a series of cirque basins on the western flank of Pastoral Peak, also in the Kitimat Ranges, and flows generally south-southwest for 9 miles (15 km) and then west for 12 miles (19 km) to Kildala Arm.
 The Kitimat Ranges are one of three main subdivisions of the Coast Mountains in British Columbia, the others being the Pacific Ranges to the south and the Boundary Ranges to the north.
 The Kitimat Ranges lie between the Nass River and Portland Inlet in the north and the Bella Coola River and Burke Channel to the south.
 They are bounded on the east by the Hazelton Mountains and on the west by Queen Charlotte Sound.
 The Kitimat Ranges are part of the Coast Range Arc, a large volcanic arc system and terrane that extends from northern Washington through British Columbia and Southeast Alaska to southwestern Yukon.
 The Coast Range Arc formed as a result of subduction of the Kula and pre-existing Farallon Plates under the North American Plate.
 It is most famous for being the largest granitic outcropping in North America and is usually referred to as the Coast Plutonic Complex or the Coast Mountains Batholith.
 The current landscape of the British Columbia coast developed from repeated glaciation cycles.
 The most recent was the Fraser Glaciation from 25,000 – 10,000 years ago which started with climatic cooling and possibly increased precipitation that triggered the growth of alpine glaciers.
 These advanced and thickened eventually emerging from the confines of their valleys and coalescing to form small mountain ice sheets.
 Ice continued to accumulate and expand, eventually spreading across the interior plateau and coastal lowland, covering much of the province and parts of the continental shelf eventually producing the Cordilleran Ice Sheet which attained its maximum size of about 560 miles (900 km) wide and was over 5,000 feet (1,524 m) thick.
 At the glacial maximum, ice loading caused the underlying land surface to be significantly depressed, resulting in an isostatic sea-level change of up to 755 feet (230 meters) above present conditions.
 Deglaciation started about 12,700 years ago facilitated by calving ice fronts as marine waters inundated and drowned the isostatically depressed valleys such as Douglas Channel and Kildala Arm.

 Aboriginal peoples have inhabited the coastal fjords of British Columbia for thousands of years.
 Village sites were located on major waterways, river terraces and riparian areas, and along major trade routes between the coast and interior.
 Five First Nations people claim this area of the Kitimat Ranges as their ancestral home including the Tsimshian, Nisga’a, Haisla, Gitxsan, and Gitanyow.
 The predecessors of the Kitamaat people were the Owikenos who originated from Vancouver Island and settled at the mouth of the Kitimat River at the head of the Douglas Channel.
 They made allegiance with a Gitxsan band from the Skeena River and the two groups lived together and, according to legend, became the Kitamaats.
 The Kitamaats would visit their relatives on the Skeena from time to time and a well-worn trail extended up the Kitimat Valley and over the low divide to Kitselas.
 The mountains of the Skeena Valley are highly mineralized and gold placers were discovered in the late 1800s in many of the Kitimat Range watersheds.
 Lode deposits of gold, silver, and copper were found in the region of the Kitselas Canyon in 1893 and this was followed by a rush of claims and the development of trails.
 In 1905, George Little arrived at Kitselas and built a sawmill in 1911.
 The area was surveyed as a townsite of Terrace and thrived as a principal point of call for steamboats on the Skeena River.
 In 1914, railroad construction crews provided an economic boost and soon Terrace was connected to the rest of Canada.
 Beginning with the manufacturing of cedar poles and railway ties, logging and lumber operations grew from the seemingly endless supply of trees.
 Today the forest continues to provide the economic mainstay of the area.
 Timber Supply Areas are the primary management unit used for the allocation of timber harvest, licensing, forest management planning, and harvest volume schedules.
 The watersheds of the Dala and Kildala Rivers and the surrounding area of 310,098 ha, are part of the Pacific Timber Supply Area that was established in 2009.
 Over 95 percent of the timber harvest within the Pacific Timber Supply Area is allocated to British Columbia Timber Sales, a provincial government agency that plans and designs logging operations.
 The agency then builds roads and auctions off the timber to the highest bidder, who then cut the allocated blocks of land.
 The remaining 5 percent of the timber harvest is allocated to First Nation tenures.
 A tenure agreement in British Columbia is a legally binding contract that transfers specific rights to use publically owned forests to private forest companies, communities, and individuals in exchange for meeting government management objectives.